mickjc750/str/README.md

 &nbsp;
 # Allocator example
-One for stdlib's realloc is provided under allocator_example/
+One for stdlib's realloc is provided under allocator_example/ Even though stdlib can be used as the default allocator in the case where the user doesn't wish to provide one, it is the simplest one to use for an example.

 &nbsp;
 # Buffer re-sizing
 The initial capacity of the buffer will be exactly as provided to strbuf_create().
-If an operation needs to extend the buffer, the size will be rounded up by STR_CAPACITY_GROW_STEP.
-The default value of this is 16, but this can be changed by defining it in a compiler flag ie. -DSTR_CAPACITY_GROW_STEP=32
+If an operation needs to extend the buffer, the size will be rounded up by STRBUF_CAPACITY_GROW_STEP.
+The default value of this is 16, but this can be changed by defining it in a compiler flag ie. -DSTRBUF_CAPACITY_GROW_STEP=32

 The buffer capacity is never shrunk, unless strbuf_shrink() is called.
 In which case it will be reduced to the minimum possible.

 &nbsp;
 # non-dynamic buffers

  A function **strbuf_create_fixed()** is provided for initializing a strbuf_t* from a given memory space and size.
 In this case the capacity of the buffer will never change.
 If an operation is attempted on the buffer which requires more space than is available, this will result in an empty buffer.
-The capacity will be slightly less than the buffer size, as the memory must also hold a strbuf_t, and due to this the memory provided must also be suitably aligned with __ attribute __ ((aligned))
+The capacity will be slightly less than the buffer size, as the memory must also hold a strbuf_t, and due to this the memory provided must also be suitably aligned with __ attribute __ ((aligned)).
+If the memory is not aligned, or is insufficient to hold event strbuf_t, then a NULL will be returned.

 &nbsp;
 # printf to a strbuf_t

- To enable this feature, you must define the symbol STRBUF_PROVIDE_PRINTF, ideally by adding -DSTRBUF_PROVIDE_PRINTF to your compiler flags
+ To enable this feature, you must define the symbol STRBUF_PROVIDE_PRINTF, ideally by adding -DSTRBUF_PROVIDE_PRINTF to your compiler options

  **strbuf.h** will then define __str_t strbuf_printf(strbuf_t** buf_ptr, const char* format, ...);__

- This uses vsnprintf() from stdio.h internally.
+ This uses vsnprintf() from stdio.h internally, to assign the formatted text output to the buffer provided.

 &nbsp;
 # prnf to a strbuf_t